Latest1 information on COVID-19

 Patients 18 years or older with

-1. Severe Pneumonia defined as hospitalization for acute (defined as ≤ 14 days) onset of
+1. Hospitalization for acute (defined as ≤ 14 days) onset of symptoms (cough, sputum

-mcg/L), OR known current immunosuppression preventing inflammatory response.
+2. Known current immunosuppression preventing inflammatory response, OR

-2. Hypoxemia defined as new requirement for daytime supplemental oxygen with SpO2 < 92%
+AND Hypoxemia defined as new requirement for daytime supplemental oxygen with SpO2 < 92% on

-regardless of SpO2 at enrollment.
-Patients admitted with pneumonia but not meeting
+SpO2 at enrollment.
+Patients admitted with pneumonia but not meeting criteria for hypoxemia

 Exclusion Criteria: